-review of literature revealed The numerous challenges associated with the care of patients with SMDs.
-These challenges include: "Care Burden", "Stigma social isolation", and "Complexity in diagnosis, treatment, and disease management", "Weakness in the responsiveness of the health care system", "Limited psychosocial and support".
+The review of literature revealed numerous challenges associated with the patients with SMDs. care of These "Care challenges include: Burden", "Stigma and social isolation", "Complexity in diagnosis, treatment, and disease management", "Weakness in the responsiveness of the health care system", "Limited and psychosocial support".
 These challenges are presented in detail in Box 1.